-SEDA will continue to support communities in becoming investment-ready while fostering both economic and social wellbeing through collaborative development.
-As the voice of communities determined not just to survive but to thrive, we must continue to advocate at all levels of government for strategic investments in economic and community development - investments that are essential to the growth and vitality of our province, particularly in our rural areas.
+SEDA will continue to support communities in becoming investment-ready while fostering both economic and social well-being through collaborative development.
+We work with community leaders at a local level and behind the scenes provincially to ensure the growth and vitality of our province, particularly in our rural areas.